Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

   ```

-You can remove hud, if you dont want spinner.
+You can remove hud, if you don’t want spinner.
 **Be Attention, There is no billingSKUS() function on this**

 listener, named 'returnAllProductsDetailsFromPlayStore' returns HashMap: